ntclark/PostScript/Readme.md

 >### Before I get into that, you may be looking for build instructions
->All of my repositories need the [Common](https://github.com/ntclark/Common) repository and there you will find clear build instructions for all my projects
+>All of my repositories need the [Common](https://github.com/ntclark/Common) repository and there you will find clear build instructions for all of them.

 I became a PostScript guru back in 1985 or so, that is 40 years ago.
 My specific dive into the language was to write a T<sub>E</sub>X like markup language in a DEC Vax environment.

-I used the PL/I language, in which I was proficient, to read plain text files, containing markup escape sequences defined by my system, and output PostScript language files sent to PostScript printers.
+I used the PL/I language to read plain text files containing markup escape sequences defined by my system, and output PostScript language files sent to PostScript printers.

 This was in the US Defense engineering industry where my user base consisted of highly technical engineering and mathematics professionals who gravitated to my system and took full advantage of the incredible flexibility and power of it.